Macroeconomics

 Communication

 This class will use Canvas.
 Look there for the syllabus, lecture supplements, and assignments.
 Canvas announcements are sent by email; students must monitor these announcements and Canvas Conversations (Inbox).
 Students should also subscribe to the Canvas Discussions.
-In online interactions, all students are expected to adhere to basic etiquette: be respectful, and quote appropriately.
+In any online discussion, be sure to adhere to basic etiquette: be respectful, and quote appropriately.

 Input on Teaching

-Near the end of the course, you will have the opportunity to evaluate this class and your learning experience by completing an Input on Teaching from Students (ITS) survey.
-You are strongly encouraged to fully participate in the ITS process.
+Near the end of the course, you will have the opportunity to evaluate this course and your learning experience by completing an Input on Teaching from Students (ITS) survey.
+Please participate in the ITS process.
 I especially appreciate written comments that help me to improve and strengthen this course.

 Assessment and Grading